ccxicr/cms/README.md

 ## Limitations

-Although this stack does deploy a resonably complete multi AZ solution, there are still many limitations due to severe time constraints, not limited to but including:
+Although this stack does deploy a resonably complete multi AZ solution, there are still many limitations due to severe time constraints.
+These can all be addressed reasonably quickly with a bit more time.
+They are not limited to but including:

 ### Observability
-No CloudWatch dashboards for ECS, ALB or RDS
+* No CloudWatch dashboards for ECS, ALB or RDS
-No alarms on CPU, memory, error rates, database connections or request latency
+* No alarms on CPU, memory, error rates, database connections or request latency

 ### Logging
-No VPC flow logs
+* No VPC flow logs
-Log group retentions are not set high enough for real production
+* Log group retentions are not set high enough for real production

 ### Backup
-RDS snapshots live only in one region
+* RDS snapshots live only in one region
-No cross-region or cross-account copy of database backups
+* No cross-region or cross-account copy of database backups

 ### High availability
-No RDS read replicas for read-heavy workloads
+* No RDS read replicas for read-heavy workloads
-ECS deploys rolling updates only, no blue-green or canary deployment strategy
+* ECS deploys rolling updates only, no blue-green or canary deployment strategy

 ### Security enhancements
-Secrets Manager credentials lack automatic rotation Container images come straight from Docker Hub with no vulnerability scan IAM roles and policies could be tightened to enforce least privilege
+* Secrets Manager credentials lack automatic rotation
+* Container images come straight from Docker Hub with no vulnerability scan
+* IAM roles and policies could be tightened to enforce least privilege

 ### Compliance and drift detection
-No AWS Config rules or detection alerts
+* No AWS Config rules or detection alerts
-Only a generic compliance tag is applied
+* Only a generic compliance tag is applied

 ### CI/CD and automated testing
-No pipeline to build, test and deploy changes
+* No pipeline to build, test and deploy changes
-No linting or security checks before deployment
+* No linting or security checks before deployment

 ## Prerequisites